dderojas/assessment-master/assessment-master/README.md

 #### Questions? ####

 If you have any questions about what is being asked of you for this project, please contact us before the due date.

+## How to run app ##

+* cd into assessment-master/assessment-master
+* run npm i
+* run npm start to run server
+* open index.html in the browser
+* env files should have aws access keys and credentials to access dynamodb